-Given the time frame of this course, your design proposal for any of the three choices needs to support only a few primitive operations that correspond to client/server interactions.
-However, the minimum requirement is five operations such that there is at least one long operation in each direction that will easily test that your sliding window mechanism works properly.
+Given the time frame of this course, your design proposal for one of the three choices needs to support only a few primitive operations that correspond to client/server interactions.
+However, the minimum requirement is five operations such that there is at least one long operation in each direction that will easily test that your sliding window mechanism works properly in both directions.